-My last trip to the market yielded me tons of thai bird chilies as well as lemon grass and galangal, and I had cilantro root from garden last year, so I decided to make my own curry paste, but for the purposes of this recipe, store bought works just as well.
-Your still getting a lot of healing goodness from the amount of garlic and ginger that goes into this recipe.
+My last trip to the market yielded me tons of Thai bird chilies as well as lemongrass and galangal, and I had cilantro root from the garden last year, so I decided to make my own curry paste, but for the purposes of this recipe, store bought works just as well.
+You’re still getting a lot of healing goodness from the amount of garlic and ginger that goes into this recipe.

-Oh and did I forget to mention that this is easily made into a completely vegan dish?
-While chicken stock is used here, veggie stock would make a great alternative to make this completely vegan friendly!
+Oh, and did I forget to mention that this is easily made into a completely vegan dish?
+While chicken stock is used here, a veggie stock would make a great alternative to make this completely vegan-friendly!